Mt. Fuji & Fuji Five Lakes Itinerary

 The Fuji Five Lakes area in Japan is one of the most iconic places to visit due to, as the name of this itinerary suggests, the iconic Mt.
 Fuji.
 But, in addition to viewing Mt.
-Fuji, there are a lot of things to do in this beautiful area.
-In our Fuji Five Lakes itinerary, we will cover a number of sights to enjoy as well as other helpful information to make the most of your stay in Fuji!
+Fuji, there are a lot of things to do in this beautiful Fuji area.
+In our Fuji Five Lakes itinerary, we will cover several attractions to enjoy as well as other helpful information to make the most of your stay in Fuji!

 Where is the Fuji Five Lakes Area?